weight loss early pregnancy sign

 If you lose a lot of weight in the first trimester without explanation, see your healthcare provider.
 They can figure out why and help keep you and your baby healthy11.

-Weight loss early pregnancy sign
+weight loss early pregnancy sign

 Hormonal Changes and Their Impact on Weight